ackirby88/CS107/C++/CPP-1-Constructors.md

 ---
 ### Member Initialization in Constructors
 When a constructor is used to initialize other members, these other members can be initialized directly, without using assignment statements inside the body.
 This is done by inserting, before the constructor's body, a single colon `:` and a list of initializations for class members.
-For example,
+For example:

 - `Rectangle2D::Rectangle2D(double w, double h) : height(h), width(w) {}`, or
 - `Rectangle2D::Rectangle2D(double w, double h) : width(w) {height = h;}`, or
 - `Rectangle2D::Rectangle2D(double w, double h) : height(h) {width = w;}`, or
 - `Rectangle2D::Rectangle2D(double w, double h) {height = h; width = w;}`.

+---
 ### Default Constructor
 The default constructor is the constructor called when objects of a class are declared, but are not initialized with any arguments.
 If a class definition has no constructors, the compiler assumes the class to have an implicitly defined default constructor.